perfoon/Multirun/README.md

 ## How to use

 1. Add the plugin to your project and enable it.
 2. Configure the plugin in Project Settings.
-The settings are located under *Debug -> Multirun*.
+The settings are located under *Debug → Multirun*.
 3. Run the script by clicking the multirun button on the top right corner of Godot editor, or press F8 on keyboard.

 Extra: next to the multirun button there is also a new folder button that opens the `"user://"` path when clicked.

 ## Settings

-Under the Project Settings there is a new category *Debug->Multirun* with the following parameters:
+Under the Project Settings there is a new category *Debug → Multirun* with the following parameters:
 * **Window Distance** - distance in pixels between different windows.
 It offsets the windows so that they don't appear on top of each other.
 * **Number of Windows** - the total number of windows it opens.
 * **Add Custom Args** - when checked, it will add the user defined command line arguments to the opened game instances.